 Project-Based Learning Activities

-In the video below, you can take a tour of the Project Pals platform to get an idea of all of the resources ready for teachers and students.
-It shows how to navigate the Project Pals platform and what it looks like when you sign up and dive into this student-friendly space.
+In the video below, you can take a tour of the Project Pals platform.
+It will give you an idea of all of the resources ready for teachers and students.
+It shows how to navigate the Project Pals platform.
+You’ll also see what it looks like when you sign up and dive into this student-friendly space.
 If you want to dive into a few lesson examples, head over to this page.

-As you explore ways to support students as creators and collaborators, Project Pals is a fantastic platform that gives teachers a space to facilitate project-based learning and student-centered inquiry while keeping students on task and organized.
+As you explore ways to support students as creators and collaborators, Project Pals is a fantastic platform.
+It gives teachers a space to facilitate project-based learning and student-centered inquiry while keeping students on task and organized.
 Head over to the Project Pals website to sign up for a free account for up to 20 projects and 50 students!

 Want more FREE tips?
 Grab an eBook too!